MucahitCrn/MucahitCrn/README.md

-- 👋 Hi, I’m @MucahitCrn
-- 👀 I’m interested in Devops
-- 🌱 I have intermadiate knowledge of AWS
-- 🌱 I’m always learning and applying Devops path and tools
-- 💞️ I’m looking to collaborate on learning and improving
+- Hi.
+I'm Mücahit.
+I'm working on DevOps and coding with Pyhton.
+- I love learning new things.
+- Don't hasitate to ask what u want.

-- 📫 How to reach me ...if u wnat, u can send mail to me -->> mucahitceren@gmail.com
+- 📫 How to reach me ...if u want, u can send mail to me -->> mucahitceren@gmail.com

 <!---
 MucahitCrn/MucahitCrn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.